MissHead/MissHead/README.md

 > “import passion as code”

 I’m a **Backend Developer and Tech Lead** with 7+ years of experience building **cloud-native applications**, **financial APIs**, and **data pipelines**.
-Originally from Brazil 🇧🇷 and currently based in France 🇫🇷 (valid work visa, open to hybrid or remote roles).
+Originally from Brazil 🇧🇷 and currently based in France 🇫🇷.

 ---